HD DVD: Sales developments

 In December 2006 Toshiba reported that roughly 120,000 Toshiba branded HD DVD players had been sold in the United States, along with 150,000 HD DVD add-on units for the Xbox 360.

 On April 17, 2007, one year after the first HD DVD titles were released, the HD DVD group reported that they had sold 100,000 dedicated HD DVD units in the United States.

-In the middle of 2007, the first HD DVD Recorders were released in Japan.
+In the middle of 2007, the first HD DVD recorders were released in Japan.

-In November 2007, the Toshiba HD-A2 was the first high definition player to be sold at a sale price of less than US$100; this was done through several major retailers to make room for the new HD-A3 models.
+In November 2007, the Toshiba HD-A2 was the first high-definition player to be sold at a sale price of less than $100.
+This was done through several major retailers to make room for the new HD-A3 models.
 These closeout sales lasted less than a day each due to both limited quantities and high demand at that price point.
 In the same month, the HD DVD promotion group announced that 750,000 HD DVD players had been sold, which included stand-alone players and the Xbox 360 add-on.

 In January 2008 Toshiba announced that close to one million dedicated HD DVD players had been sold.

 As of June 24, 2008, 475 HD DVD titles had been released in the US.
 As of April 29, 2008, 236 HD DVD titles had been released in Japan.
 Approximately 232 were released in the UK.